-Students who apply for tuition credit and who are admitted to the College will receive a letter letting them know whether they will receive the credit.
-The letter will arrive before they must confirm whether they will accept the College’s admissions offer.
-Students who do qualify for tuition credit must also qualify for the Quebec government’s Student Loans and Bursaries Program (Aide financière aux études or AFE).
-They can apply online with AFE starting at the end of May.
-Before then, they can get an approximate idea of how much of a loan they can expect by using the AFE’s assistance assessment simulator.
+Students who apply for tuition credit and who are admitted to the College will receive an email letting them know whether they will receive the credit.
+The email will arrive before they must confirm whether they will accept the College’s admissions offer.
+Students who do qualify for tuition credit must apply and be accepted for the Quebec government’s Student Loans and Bursaries Program (Aide financière aux études or AFE).
+They can apply online for AFE starting at the end of May.
+Before then, they can get an approximate idea of how much of a bursary and/or loan they can expect by using the AFE’s assistance assessment simulator.

 How do I apply for Tuition Credit?

 In order to help defray the cost of textbooks, the College, with the assistance of generous donors, has established a Book Lending Program for students receiving financial aid.
 Students may borrow one or more textbooks required for their courses for the duration of the semester.
 Book Lending Request Forms are available online roughly two weeks before the start of classes each term.